 Filling a Seasonal Void

-The Ridgefield Winter Club will fill a seasonal void and give families a new place for sports and to gather socially in the winter, in an environment similar to summer recreation.
+The Ridgefield Winter Club will fill a seasonal void and give families a new place for recreation and to gather socially in the winter, in an environment similar to summer months.
 Ridgefield has a broad selection of recreational and social options in the summer, including country clubs, golf courses, pool clubs, and parks, while the winter does not.
 It has become increasingly easier to remain indoors throughout the winter given modern electronics, safety concerns with local ponds that do not freeze as often or as thick as they once did, and home rinks that are time consuming and expensive to build and maintain.
 The RWC will provide a wintertime gathering place for social, face-to-face interaction while enjoying and experiencing outside skating and winter activity.

 Travel hockey will not be a part of the RWC program.